jbrekel/pyfao56_LIRF_features/README.md

 [test4](https://github.com/kthorp/pyfao56/tree/main/tests/test4) - The cotton2018.py module contains code to setup and run pyfao56 for water-limited and well-watered treatments for a 2018 cotton field study at Maricopa, Arizona.

 [test 5](https://github.com/jbrekel/pyfao56_LIRF_features/tree/LIRF-main/tests/test5) - The sdata_into_model_testing.py and soil_profile_io_ex.py scripts are meant to test the introduction of the SoilProfile class and the LIRF-model methodology.
 Example output files can be found in the Example_Output directory.

+[test 6](https://github.com/jbrekel/pyfao56_LIRF_features/tree/LIRF-main/tests/test6) - Contains files that were created from testing the Evaluations, SoilWaterContent, and SoilWaterDeficit modules.

 ## Further information
 The pyfao56 package was used to conduct the following research: